Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

-1. When you take a break from Submitty development work, you can suspend the Submitty VM to to save resources (CPU and battery) on your host machine.
+1. When you take a break from Submitty development work, you can suspend the Submitty VM to save resources (CPU and battery) on your host machine.

    ```